 When planning a foray into cloud computing, some careful consideration needs to go into determining the bandwidth required to deliver an optimal user experience.
 Not so long ago, a company’s internet bandwidth was used primarily for email and web browsing.
 When even a small office is using their internet connection for applications, email, phones (VoIP) and web browsing, it’s a whole different story.

 Therefore, the costs of the necessary bandwidth will need to be factored into the cloud strategy for your business.

-If a business is going to go to a cloud-dependent model, then it would be wise to have an alternate route to the cloud.?
-This could be 100% redundancy ? an equivalent circuit from another provider (ideally, coming into the building via a different cable vault), or it can be a circuit designed to be just adequate to keep the business running until the main circuit is restored.
+If a business is going to go to a cloud-dependent model, then it would be wise to have an alternate route to the cloud.
+This could be 100% redundancy, an equivalent circuit from another provider (ideally, coming into the building via a different cable vault), or a circuit designed to be just adequate enough to keep the business running until the main circuit is restored.

 Depending on where in the cloud your computing assets are, you may not need to go through the Internet at all.
 Your bandwidth may be more reliable if the data and voice traffic go over a dedicated circuit.
 The prices on these have dropped considerably, too, so it bears looking into.

 The bottom line is, the cloud holds a lot of promise, but before implementing any new technology, all the pros and cons and costs must be weighed to ensure the results will be favorable for your business.
 Clare Computer Solutions Website can have a strategic conversation with you about your business and help you consider all the options when Cloud Services.
 Contact CCS to get started!